Our experienced team help manage the complexities of all types of diabetes.

 This information is used to titrate medication (in consultation with your GP or Endocrinologist) and to create an individualised lifestyle plan.

 Our diabetes educators offer support and information to clients who have been diagnosed with Pre-Diabetes.
 Pre-diabetes is a precursor to the development of Type 2 Diabetes, where the blood glucose levels are raised above normal, but not yet high enough to be diagnosed with Type 2 diabetes.
 This is a crucial time to be informed on how to prevent Type 2 diabetes and the action you can take.
-Anyone with Pre-Diabetes can access our Healthy Lifestyle Workshops, known as the Life!
-Program at NO COST.

 Type 2 Diabetes Management